Tiny House Zoning Laws & Regulations

 Which states have the most tiny house-friendly zoning laws?

-California, Oregon, Texas, North Carolina, and Florida are among the most tiny house-friendly states.
-California has strong statewide ADU laws, Oregon allows ADUs in most residential zones, Texas offers flexibility through minimal statewide restrictions, and North Carolina has adopted Appendix Q in many jurisdictions.
+California, Oregon, Texas, North Carolina, Washington, Colorado, Florida, Utah, Virginia, Pennsylvania, Georgia, Kentucky, Missouri, New Mexico, Oklahoma, and Wisconsin are among states with detailed zoning information available.
+California has strong statewide ADU laws, Oregon and Washington allow ADUs in most residential zones, Texas offers flexibility through minimal statewide restrictions, North Carolina and Colorado have adopted Appendix Q in many jurisdictions, and Utah has state law prohibiting minimum size requirements below 300 sq ft.
+Tennessee, Arizona, Michigan, New York, Virginia, Pennsylvania, Georgia, Kentucky, Missouri, New Mexico, Oklahoma, and Wisconsin also show varied acceptance with growing ADU adoption and county-specific opportunities.
 However, specific regulations vary significantly by county and municipality within each state.

 Do I need a permit to build or place a tiny house?